 Receive more articles like this by email here: http://eepurl.com/B1WDf

 Rosilind, a Pacific Northwest native, is a missionary living in Croatia and married to her Bosnian hero.
-Together they live in the country with their 2 active boys where she enjoys fruity candles, good coffee and a hot cup of herbal tea on a blustery fall evening.
-Her passion for writing led her to author her best-selling book The Missional Handbook.
-At A Little R & R she encourages women to find contentment in what God created them to be.
-You can also find her at Missional Call where she shares her passion for local and global missions.
+Together they live in the country with their 2 active boys where she enjoys fruity candles and a hot cup of herbal tea on a blustery fall evening.
+She holds an Associates of Practical Theology and is passionate about discipling and encouraging women.
+Her passion for writing led her to author a number of books.
+She is the author of A Little R & R where she encourages women to find contentment in what God created them to be.
 She can also be found at these other places on a regular basis.
 You can follow her on Facebook, Twitter, Pinterest and Google +.

 The images and content of A Little R & R are the personal property of A Little R & R, unless otherwise noted.
 No image or written content may be used without the express permission of the owner.
 To receive permission to use image(s) or content, please contact me here.